-Arrangements for Overview and Scrutiny Committees
+Arrangements for Overview and Scrutiny Committee

-Overview and Scrutiny Committees
+Overview and Scrutiny Committee

-- 29.1a The Council will have two Overview and Scrutiny Committees: Resources Overview and Scrutiny Committee and Services Overview and Scrutiny Committee.
-They will perform all overview and scrutiny functions on behalf of the Council. - b.
-The terms of reference of the Overview and Scrutiny Committees will be: - i. the performance of all overview and scrutiny functions on behalf of the Council relating to the service areas specified in Article 6 (The Constitution, Part 2); - ii.
-To agree an annual overview and scrutiny work programme for that Overview and Scrutiny Committee, - iii.
+- 29.1 a The Council will have one Overview and Scrutiny Committee: It will perform all overview and scrutiny functions on behalf of the Council. - b.
+The terms of reference of the Overview and Scrutiny Committee will be: - i. the performance of all overview and scrutiny functions on behalf of the Council relating to the service areas specified in Article 6 (The Constitution, Part 2); - ii.
+To agree an annual overview and scrutiny work programme for the Overview and Scrutiny Committee in consultation with the Directors and Chief Legal Officer; - iii.
 To ensure that referrals from overview and scrutiny to the Cabinet, either by way of report or for reconsideration, are managed efficiently and do not exceed the limits set out in this Constitution; - iv. in the event of reports to the Cabinet exceeding limits in this Constitution, or if the volume of such reports creates difficulty for the management of Cabinet business or jeopardises the efficient running of Council business, at the request of the Cabinet, to make decisions about the priority of referrals made. - v.
 To receive requests from the Cabinet and/or the full Council for reports from Overview and Scrutiny Committee. - vi.
-To call in decisions of the Cabinet, made but not implemented, where those decisions are within the scope of the Terms of Reference of that particular Overview and Scrutiny Committee. - vii.
-To review the performance of the Council's departments in delivering services which are relevant to the work of that Overview and Scrutiny Committee. - viii.
+To call in decisions of the Cabinet, made but not implemented, where those decisions are within the scope of the Terms of Reference of the Overview and Scrutiny Committee. - vii.
+To review the performance of the Council's departments in delivering services which are relevant to the work of the Overview and Scrutiny Committee. - viii.
 To consider Scrutiny Reviews and make recommendations to the Cabinet and/or Council - ix.
 To appoint elected Members to the Review Groups. - x.
-Services Overview and Scrutiny Committee is the Council's crime and disorder committee for the purposes of Section 19 Police and Justice Act 2006 and the Crime and Disorder (Overview and Scrutiny) Regulations 2009. - xi.
-Both committees to exercise their functions in relation to the Charity Committee, a committee of the Cabinet.
+The Overview and Scrutiny Committee is the Council's crime and disorder committee for the purposes of Section 19 Police and Justice Act 2006 and the Crime and Disorder (Overview and Scrutiny) Regulations 2009. - xi.
+The committee can exercise its function in relation to the Charity Committee, a committee of the Cabinet.

-Membership of Overview and Scrutiny Committees
+Membership of Overview and Scrutiny Committee

-29.2 There will be seven members on each of the two Overview and Scrutiny Committees.
-All councillors except members of the Cabinet, the Mayor and Deputy Mayor may be members of an Overview and Scrutiny Committee.
+29.2 There will be eleven members on the Overview and Scrutiny Committee.
+All councillors except members of the Cabinet, the Mayor and Deputy Mayor may be members of the Overview and Scrutiny Committee.
 However, no member may be involved in scrutinising a decision in which he/she has been directly involved.